Speak to an expert

 Benefits of upgrading radiators for a heat pump

+It’s all about making the most of your new heat pump and its efficiencies.
 The key to getting air source heat pumps working as efficiently as possible is by making the heat of the water flowing through the heating pipework (the “flow temperature”) as low as possible to comfortably heat your home.

 When a gas boiler is turned on, the gas will ignite and heat the water up to potentially 80°C or more before pumping that water around the system pipework to your radiators.
 This high output might seem like a benefit but is often a requirement due to the lower output of the radiators.

-Another problem is that properties with modern radiators tend to experience frequent cycling as a result of gas boilers working at higher flow temperatures.
+Another problem is that properties with modern radiators tend to experience frequent cycling because gas boilers work at higher flow temperatures.
 That is, the boiler will turn on, output a lot of heat in a short amount of time, turn off again until that heat has dissipated, and repeat the cycle.
 This works well with a gas boiler but not a heat pump!
+Because heat pumps work by tapping into a temperature difference from the outside air, they have a more limited maximum output temperature than a gas boiler.
+However, this also means they can provide a consistent temperature over a longer period, avoiding the inefficient heating cycling issue.

 For example, if you’re able to run your air source heat pump’s flow temperature at 45°C and the radiators are able to effectively release that heat, then your heat pump can run continuously with a much lower energy draw.